 - How do you imagine your new lighting fixtures?
 What style do they exude?
 Which areas can they fit better on?
 Do you want a wall washing light just for the amazing effect that it has or do you want LED lights all over the place?
 Or is it bedside lights that you only care about?
 Do you have a bedside table and how do you provide lighting to it?
 Look at some bedroom lighting ideas online for inspiration because there is an abundance of products in the market.

 - What is your budget for your lighting solutions?
 Whether you want pendant lights, fairy lights, or table lights, floor lamps, wall lights, bedside lighting, accent lighting and even a full bedroom redesign, you won’t get too far unless you can afford to buy it.
 Don’t forget that even if you replace a lamp or two, it has to blend well with the overall lighting scheme in your bedroom.
 The good news is that the bedroom is reserved for you and your family.
 Even if you fail with the design, no one will know it but you.
-But you still want to make a nice and comfortable space.
+But you still want to make a nice and comfortable space (You may be interested in reading our guide on how to make the most out of your small bedroom)

 Other Lighting Ideas to Consider